 Get our recipe for Moroccan-inspired Salmon and Quinoa Pilaf.

 It's natural to crave comforting, fried foods—and this crispy oven fried chicken will satisfy that craving.
 You can make large batches of it if you're serving dinner for a big family, too!

 Oven-baked fish and herbed breadcrumbs

 Oven-baking over frying always makes meals a breeze, and this flavorful fish favorite will please anyone coming over for dinner.
 Best of all, it can be made in large batches and saved for later.

 Get our recipe for Oven-Baked Fish with Herbed Breadcrumbs.

 Classic beef stroganoff

-Beef stroganoff is perfect for cold nights when you want to feed a crowd, and the comfort food is easier to make than you think.
+Beef stroganoff is perfect for cold nights when you want to feed hungry family, and the comfort food is easier to make than you think.
 This version substitutes Greek yogurt in place of traditional sour cream for a creamier texture.